Surfing-Chef/Bourbon-WP/README.md

 # Bourbon-WP (aka Bourbon-Chef-Site-2.5)
 > This branch refines the README documentation: It will outline deployment specific details, links to remember, and WordPress settings to implement from the local development environment to a remote hosted site.
+It also formats comments and replies.

 > **TOO SAD!** I can't believe LuckyPeach.com is done May 1.
 And just as heart-breaking is the last publication occurs this fall.